Last Updated: Jan. 27, 2021

-All in-person learning will begin on Tuesday, September 8 to allow at least one full week between being tested and gathering in enclosed spaces.
-Classes will be taught online only from Monday, August 31, to Friday, September 4.
-Hybrid classrooms, which support online and in-person learning, open on Tuesday, September 8.
+All in-person learning for the Spring 2021 term will begin on Monday, February 1 to allow two full weeks between being tested and gathering in enclosed spaces.
+Classes will be taught online only from Tuesday, January 19 to Friday, January 29.

 Students who enrolled in Bentley's screening testing program and are authorized to be on campus may access certain classroom spaces for studying and synchronous learning.
 While in these spaces, students must obey the following protocols:

 - Masks must be worn at all times while in these spaces.

 - Space is available on a first-come-first-served basis.

 - Please be considerate of other students by using headsets and microphones when participating in a class in a shared space.